Code-Institute-Submissions/flx-tool/README.md

 This project is deployed to the public by using GitHub Pages.

 To deploy the project, the following steps were followed.
-* When viewing the repositiory page, click on the settings button.
+* When viewing the repository page, click on the settings button.
 * Scroll down to the GitHub Pages section.
 * Select the master branch and save.
 * After about 15 minutes, the website is live.